port19x/port19.xyz/content/recipes/oven-potatoes.md

 ## Directions

-- preheat the oven at 200°C top-bottom
+- Preheat the oven at 200°C top-bottom
-- peel the potatoes
+- Peel the potatoes
-- butter the baking pan
+- Butter the baking pan
 - Slice the potatoes
 - Add half the potatoes to baking pan
 - Add half the ham cubes, cheese, salt, pepper and rosemary